3.9 Provisions, Contingent Liabilities, Contingent Assets and Commitments:

 ii) The fair values of Non-current loans, fixed deposits, security deposits, Non-current lease liabilities and Non-current Borrowings are approximate at their carrying amount due to interest bearing features of these instruments.

-iii) The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.
+iii) The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximizing the use of relevant observable inputs and minimizing the use of unobservable inputs.

 iv) Fair values of quoted financial instruments are derived from quoted market prices in active markets.